why you aren’t right for a boudoir photo session and why that doesn’t matter

 Yep, you read that title right.
 You aren’t right for a boudoir photo session.
 No one is.
-But what’s that bit about not mattering?
 I’ll get to why that doesn’t matter shortly.

 You just can’t get photos taken at your current weight.
 That would be obscene.
 Don’t even think about it.